jordane/seagl-2014/source/introductory_dns.rst

     Host something.invalid.osuosl.org not found: 3(NXDOMAIN)

-* Some ISPs and others never server NXDOMAINS
+* Some ISPs and others never serve NXDOMAINS

   * Instead they point you at themselves